whimboo/perfchaser/README.md

 ## Temporary Installation
 In case you want to just test the extension without having it permanently installed open `about:debugging` and select `This Nightly` or `This Firefox` on the left side.
-From there you can select the `manifest.rdf` file via `Load Temporary Add-on...`.
+From there you can select the `src/manifest.json` file via `Load Temporary Add-on...`.

 Note that you also have to set `extensions.experiments.enabled` to `true` first,